Zuellni/ComfyUI-Custom-Nodes/README.md

 IF&nbsp;Encoder | Encodes positive/negative prompts for use with `IF Stage I` and `IF Stage II`.
 Setting `unload` to `True` removes the model from memory after it's finished.
 Prompts can be reused without having to reload it.
 IF&nbsp;Stage&nbsp;I | Takes the prompt embeds from `IF Encoder` and returns `64x64px` images which can be used with `IF Stage II` or other nodes.
 IF&nbsp;Stage&nbsp;II | As above, but also takes `Stage I` or other images.
 Returns `256x256px` images which can be used with `IF Stage III` or other nodes such as upscalers or samplers.
 Images larger than `64x64px` will still result in `256x256px` output.
-IF&nbsp;Stage&nbsp;III | Upscales `Stage II` or other images 4 times.
+IF&nbsp;Stage&nbsp;III | Upscales `Stage II` or other images using [Stable Diffusion x4 upscaler](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler).
 Doesn't work with `IF Encoder` embeds, has its own encoder accepting `string` prompts instead.
 Setting `tile` to `True` additionally allows for upscaling larger images than normally possible.
 ## Other Nodes
 Name | Description
 :--- | :---